New application deadline is 15 August 2016

 - Submission Guidelines for Project Manager and Young Project Manager of the Year 2016

-For more details please contact the IPMA Award Office at [email protected]
+For more details please contact the IPMA Award PMO at [email protected]